MarcGrol/golangAnnotations/README.md

 ### Command to trigger code-generation:

 We use the "go:generate" mechanism to trigger our goAnnotations-executable.
 See [example.go](./examples/event/example.go).
+In order to trigger this mechanisme we use a '//go:genarate' comment with the command to be executed.

+example:

     //go:generate golangAnnotations -input-dir .